RizwanRabbi/HubbleWebsiteImageScraper/README.md

 # If your download isn't working

-This script downloads images in `.jpg` format from the Hubble CDN using URLs like:
+This script downloads images in `.jpg` format from the ESA Hubble CDN using URLs like:

 ```
 https://cdn.esahubble.org/archives/images/large/{image_id}.jpg